sanju99/MtbQuantCNN/data_processing/README.md

 ## Step 4

-Run `04_make_MSA.py`, which is a SNP concateantor script.
-It inserts SNPs and high-quality indels into the H37Rv reference sequence for each isolate in the dataset and outputs a multiple sequence alignment.
+Run `04_make_MSA.py` to make a multiple sequence alignment of the region of interest.
+The script inserts SNPs, MNPs, and indels that pass quality control into the H37Rv reference sequence (NC_000962.3) for each isolate in the dataset and outputs .

+The thresholds for meeting quality control are SNP quality > 10, PASS or Amb FILTER with an alternative allele fraction in the range [0.25, 0.75], no imprecise structural variants, no heterogeneous alternative alleles, not a low coverage region…

+SNPs and MNPs that did not pass quality control were inserted as ambiguous nucleotides (N), but indels that did not meet quality control were not inserted.
+Complex variants (reference and alternative alleles are of different lengths, and both are longer than 1 nucleotide) that passed quality control were also not inserted.